 St. Louis County Library offers adults the opportunity to earn a nationally accredited high school diploma and career certificate online through the Career Online High School (COHS) program.

-Enrollment in COHS will begin in October 2017.
-More details will be posted closer to the launch date.
+Enrollment in COHS will begin on October 2, 2017.

 SLCL provides a limited number of scholarships to qualified adult learners who are looking to expand their career opportunities, prepare for workforce entry or continue their education.
 If you’re interested in sponsoring a scholarship, please contact the St. Louis County Library Foundation.